-"He gives me a lot of options to play with, whether it's backdoor breaking balls, cutters inside, fastballs up," said catcher Yasmani Grandal.
+"He gives me a lot of options to play with, whether it's backdoor breaking balls, cutters inside, fastballs up," said catcher Yasmani Grandal in March.
 "He can bring it too.
-I didn't know he could bring it that hard.
-He did a great job today."
+I didn't know he could bring it that hard."